Kenneth Branagh: Awards and honours

 On 10 July 2009, Branagh was presented with the Lifetime Achievement Award at the RomaFictionFest.
+He was also listed on the Radio Times's TV 100 power list in 2023.

 He was appointed a Knight Bachelor in the 2012 Birthday Honours for services to drama and to the community in Northern Ireland.
 He received the accolade at Buckingham Palace on 9 November 2012; afterwards, Branagh told a BBC reporter that he felt "humble, elated, and incredibly lucky" to be knighted.

 In October 2015, it was announced that Branagh would be the new President of the Royal Academy of Dramatic Art (RADA), succeeding the late Richard, Lord Attenborough.
 As the President of RADA and one of the highest profile actors and filmmakers in contemporary British popular culture, Branagh appeared on Debrett's 2017 list of the most influential people in the UK.
 In October 2017, it was announced that Branagh would be conferred with the Freedom of the City of Belfast.
 The honour was officially conferred on him by the Lord Mayor of Belfast, Councillor Nuala McAllister, at a ceremony in the Ulster Hall in Belfast on 30 January 2018.
 He was awarded the Freedom of the Town of Stratford-upon-Avon on 22 April 2022.
+Branagh stepped down as president of RADA in February 2024 and was succeeded by David Harewood.